ajmalsiddiqui/ajmals-website/content/blog/introduction-to-npm-scripts.md

   - NodeJS
   - JavaScript
   - NPM
-showcase: true
 draft: false
 ---

-Why use a complicated external build system when NPM offers a surprisingly powerful alternative right out of the box?
-Read on to find out how to leverage the power of NPM scripts to have clean, powerful, dependency-free workflows!
+NPM scripts allow you to build powerful, composable workflows without depending on external automation tools or build systems.
+Read on to find out how to leverage them in your projects!

 <!--more-->